sdbs-uni-p/vldb25-dbms-live-patching/plotting/README.md

 # Plotting - Result Analysis

 These scripts are responsible for evaluating the benchmark data.
 The results will either be shown in the terminal or the plots will be stored in the `~/dbms-live-patching/plot/reproduction` directory.
+Please see the README of the [plots](../plots) directory for the file mapping, which file corresponds to which figure in the paper.

 ## Linux Kernel

 The following steps should be executed using the ***unmodified*** Linux kernel.

 ```
-# Inside the VM:
 cd ~
 ./kernel-regular
 sudo reboot